kanaria007/saas-architecture-review-navigator/docs/index.md

 Each perspective is a focused, atomic `.md` file:

-- 🔍 Design risk it addresses
-- ✅ Good examples and practices
+- 🔍 What this perspective asks or covers
-- ⚠️ Typical failure patterns
+- ⚠️ Common failure patterns
+- ✅ Good practices and design strategies
+- 🧠 Design principles or mental models
-- ❓ Key FAQ
+- ❓ Frequently asked questions
 - 🔗 Related perspectives

 ---